Keytruda (pembrolizumab)

 The clinical trial is called KEYNOTE-028 and involved thirteen research teams in six different countries.
 The trial included twenty-five patients with pleural mesothelioma who had already received at least one chemotherapy treatment before the trial.

-Patients received a larger than normal dose of pembrolizumab every two weeks.
+Patients received a larger-than-normal dose of pembrolizumab every two weeks.
 As a result, 20% of the patients saw reductions in tumor size, and an additional 52% had stable disease.
-Patients who responded had an average of twelve months of response.[3]
+Patients who responded had an average of twelve months of response.[5]

 A large clinical trial using Keytruda in mesothelioma patients published results in 2020.
-Researchers described the duration of response of the treatment as impressive.
-Patients in the trial received Keytruda as a second-line treatment after others elicited no response or stalled.[5]
+Researchers described the duration of response to the treatment as impressive.
+Patients in the trial received Keytruda as a second-line treatment after others elicited no response or stalled.[7]

 Keytruda for Asbestos Lung Cancer

-Pembrolizumab is promising for mesothelioma patients; however, the drug is already approved for non-small cell lung cancer (NSCLC), another cancer that can be triggered by asbestos exposure.
+Pembrolizumab is promising for mesothelioma patients.
+However, the drug is already approved for non-small cell lung cancer (NSCLC), another cancer that can be triggered by asbestos exposure.
 Approval for treating this kind of cancer came after clinical trial results showed it to be safe and effective.
 More recent studies suggest it may be more effective than standard chemotherapy drugs like cisplatin and carboplatin.

 KEYNOTE-024 was a clinical trial of pembrolizumab in non-small cell lung cancer patients whose tumors express PD-L1 at 50% or higher.
 Data showed pembrolizumab has several advantages over traditional chemotherapy.